mfbz/rift-js/docs/specs.md

 - Host your frame UI at `https://localhost:3000/iframe.html`
 - Share `rift://localhost:3000/iframe.html`
-- Open a page with that link and have Harpoon injected
+- Open a page with that URI and have Harpoon injected

 ## Critical Considerations & Limitations